 Elections to the borough council are held every four years with 49 councillors being elected from 23 wards.
 A ward boundary map can be downloaded here.

-Politically, the council is currently controlled by Independents and the Conservatives under a power-sharing arrangement.
+Politically, the council is minority-controlled by the Conservatives.